rkritzar39/shareline-status/content/issues/reels-tab-profile-reels-partial-outage.md

 ---
 title: "Reels Tab and Profile Reels Partial Outage"
-date: "2026-08-15 21:10:51"
+date: 2026-08-15T17:10:51-04:00
-resolved: true
+resolved: false
-severity: "disrupted"
+severity: disrupted
-componentStatus: "partial_outage"
+componentStatus: partial_outage
-incidentStatus: "resolved"
+incidentStatus: identified
 affected:
-  - "Reels Tab"
+  - "Reels Feed"
-  - "Profile Reels"
   - "Profile Media"
   - "Reels Publishing"
   - "Reels Interactions"
   - "Reels Discovery"
   - "Reels Creator Tools"
-section: "issue"
+section: issue
 ---

+## Identified

-The Reels Tab and Profile Reels experiences are currently operating with a partial outage.
+The Shareline Reels Tab and Profile Reels experiences are currently operating with a **Partial Outage**.

-The local and on-device portions of the Reel experience remain available, including portions of Reel playback, navigation, presentation, and interface behavior.
-However, the complete online and cross-device workflows required for a fully connected Reel system are not yet available.
+Local and on-device Reel functionality remains available, including supported playback, navigation, presentation, interactions, and creator interfaces.
+However, the complete online and cross-device services required for a fully connected Reel experience have not yet been implemented.

-The affected areas include profile media, Reel publishing, Reel interactions, Reel discovery, and creator tools.
-These areas may have functioning local interfaces or partial on-device behavior while their complete online workflows remain unavailable or incomplete.
+The missing infrastructure and workflow requirements have been identified.
+Development remains active across Reel media, publishing, interactions, discovery, and creator tools.

+## Current Impact

+Users can continue to:

+- Open the Reels Tab.
+- Access Profile Reels.
+- View locally available Reel media.
+- Navigate between supported Reels.
+- Use supported local interaction controls.
+- Access available creator interfaces.
+- Manage locally stored Reel information.

+Functionality that depends on production infrastructure may be unavailable or incomplete, including:

+- Cross-device Reel synchronization.
+- Remote media storage and delivery.
+- Online Reel publishing.
+- Persistent interactions between actual accounts.
+- Connected recommendations and discovery.
+- Account-level creator workflows.
+- Reliable availability across multiple devices.

-### Profile Media
+## Profile Media

 Profile media functionality related to Reels is partially available.

-Local Reel media and profile-based viewing can function, but the complete online media workflow required for reliable synchronization, persistence, and availability across devices has not yet been completed.
+Locally stored Reel media and profile-based Reel viewing can function in the current prototype.
+Remote media storage, cross-device synchronization, production media delivery, and persistent availability between devices have not yet launched.

-### Reel Publishing
+## Reel Publishing

-The Reel publishing experience is under active development.
-Local publishing interfaces and portions of the creation workflow may be available, but the complete online publishing pipeline and associated server-side workflow are not yet fully implemented.
+The Reel publishing experience remains under active development.

+Local publishing interfaces and portions of the prototype publishing workflow may be available.
+The complete production publishing pipeline, remote upload process, server-side media processing, and online delivery workflow are not yet available.

-### Reel Interactions
+## Reel Interactions

-Interaction features such as likes, comments, saves, reposts, shares, and related Reel actions may be available within the local interface or prototype environment.
-Their complete online persistence, synchronization, and cross-device behavior remain incomplete.
+Supported local Reel interactions may be available, including portions of:

+- Likes
+- Comments and replies
+- Saves and collections
+- Reposts
+- Sharing
+- Reports
+- Other Reel actions

+Online persistence, synchronization between actual accounts, cross-device updates, and complete production interaction services remain unavailable or incomplete.

-### Reel Discovery
+## Reel Discovery

-The Reels Tab and discovery functionality are partially available.
-The interface and local recommendation/feed presentation can operate, but the infrastructure required for a complete connected discovery workflow is still being developed.
+The Reels Tab, supported feed modes, and local discovery interfaces remain available in the prototype.

+The production infrastructure required for connected recommendations, account-based discovery, remote feed delivery, trending information, and continuously updated discovery results has not yet launched.

-### Creator Tools
+## Reel Creator Tools

-Creator-facing Reel tools and management workflows are partially implemented.
-Local interfaces may be accessible, but the complete online creator workflow, including connected media management and persistent account-level behavior, remains unavailable or incomplete.

-### Current impact

-This is a partial outage rather than a complete loss of the Reel experience.
-Users may be able to open the Reels Tab, access Profile Reels, view locally available media, navigate Reel content, and use portions of the existing interaction and creator interfaces.

-The primary limitation is that the underlying online services and cross-device workflows are not yet complete.
-As a result, functionality that depends on backend infrastructure, persistent synchronization, online publishing, discovery services, or connected creator workflows may be unavailable, incomplete, or behave differently from the intended production experience.

-### Status

-The missing infrastructure and workflow requirements have been resolved.
+Supported creator interfaces and local Reel-management controls remain partially available.

+Complete connected creator workflows are not yet available, including remote media management, persistent account-level updates, production analytics, and synchronization of creator changes across devices.

+## Next Steps

+Development will continue across the affected components.

-Development remains active across profile media, Reel publishing, interactions, discovery, and creator tools.
-The incident will remain open until the required connected functionality is implemented, integrated, and verified across both the Reels Tab and Profile Reels experiences.
+This incident will remain open until the required functionality has been:

+1. Implemented.
+2. Connected to supported production infrastructure.
+3. Integrated with the Reels Tab and Profile Reels.
+4. Tested between actual accounts and devices.
+5. Verified for both iOS and Android.

 No resolution is currently available.